Richard Turley (graphic designer): 2022-present

-In 2022, the designer launched his own creative agency, Food, together with friends Nick Farnhill and Iain Tait; with offices in London and New York City.
+In 2022, the designer founded the creative agency Food with Nick Farnhill and Iain Tait; with offices in London and New York City.
 Turley described Food as a response against a years-old trend in the creative industry that he identified as "duplicative" and "formulaic", driven by a management focus on brand strategy over the creative process, resulting in works that are largely reworkings of other designs.
-Food's first job was the zine Softie for British fashion brand Mulberry, released on the occasion of the opening of its Wooster Street flagship store in New York City.
+Food's first production was the zine Softie for British fashion brand Mulberry, released on the occasion of the opening of its Wooster Street flagship store in New York City.

+In 2023, Turley launched Nuts, described as an "anti-fashion magazine" by Vogue.
+Nuts is published through Food, and was inspired by Turley and Tait's work with fashion brands.
+The magazine is published in a black-and-white, pulp format with issues running several hundred pages in length.

+In 2024, Turley and Julia Schäfer designed the zine Offal using Microsoft Word, as part of the Offal art project.
+Turley described the decision to use Word as "a good example of kind of cutting off your nose to spite your face or, tie one hand behind your back, because if you can’t use the tools in the way that they need to be used or that they’re requiring to be used, then you’ve at least got a better chance of there being a different outcome at the other end.
+It's Nice That described the final product as a "jarring" collection "[served] up in a terrine-like form for our consumption."

+Turley has also designed the alt-literature magazine Heavy Traffic.

 Style and influences

 Turley's design style is characterized by bold typography and irreverent designs, as well as his characteristic disregard for grid design.
 His work has been described as provocative, often incorporating risky or subversive imagery.
 Turley said that his work is "really...about making myself laugh [...]
 I’d hope that there’s a bit of naughtiness and cheekiness.
 I like work that just feels a bit wrong."

 Many of Turley's designs incorporate and remix pop cultural memes and internet culture.
 He described his process of recontextualizing and reusing media as "appropriation culture."
 In an interview with Oliviero Toscani, Turley said "we’re living in this sort of mood board dress-up culture where bunches of coded references are yoked together—the 'creativity' coming from the uniqueness of those references, or the inventiveness with which they’re combined."

 Turley has cited designers like Tibor Kalman, East Village Other, and Oz.
 His work has also been influenced by alternative and underground publications and zines of the 1960s and 1970s.